top of page

 Shavkapito - Tavkveri

-Balanced, soft, integrated wine with long aftertaste.
+Balanced, soft, integrated wine with a long aftertaste.

 Dry red wine, 12,5% alc., Kartli.